LouiseSteward/learn/public-health/text/quiz-11.md

 	- 	eHealth and mHealth mean the same thing and can be used interchangeably
 	- 	In South Africa, eHealth is used more widely than mHealth to communicate with patients because most people now have access to the internet
 	- 	eHealth relies mainly on SMS messaging while mHealth requires the use of “apps”
-14. What the best example of the “informal” use of eHealth by health professionals, particularly doctors?
+14. What is the best example of the “informal” use of eHealth by health professionals, particularly doctors?
 	- 	A doctor in a rural hospital sends an SMS to a specialist and uses their first name
 	- 	A doctor uses his smart phone to add a patient to a clinic list, using the hospital booking system
 	- 	A doctor asks a relative to send an SMS to a patient to ask why she did not attend clinic